 This feature enables I/O port 60h/64h emulation support.
-This should be enabled for the legacy USB keyboard so that it can be fully supported by operating systems that do not recognize a USB device.
-The options are Enabled, and Disabled
+This should be enabled for complete USB keyboard legacy support for non-USB aware Operating Systems.
+The options are Enabled, and Disabled.

 EHCI Hand-Off

 This item is for Operating Systems that does not support Enhanced Host Controller Interface (EHCI) hand-off.
 When enabled, EHCI ownership change will be claimed by the EHCI driver.
 The settings are Enabled and Disabled.